acsone/alfodoo/doc/guides/code_overview.rst

         </record>
     </odoo>

+The result is a new Document tab displayed on the Claim Odoo model.

-And you are now able to see all the documents related to the claim on the claim itself, and do all your work into odoo even if your documents are stored into a cmis container
+Then you are able to see all the documents related to the claim on the claim object itself, and do all your work into odoo (such as documents drag&drop, preview, ...) even if your documents are stored into a cmis container

 .. image:: ../_static/img/cmis_crm_claim.png